Carpet: England

-Knotted pile carpet weaving technology was introduced to England in the early 16th century, likely by Flemish Calvinists who were fleeing religious persecution.
+Knotted pile carpet weaving technology was introduced to England in the early 16th century, likely by Flemish Calvinists.
 Because many of these weavers settled in south-eastern England, particularly in Norwich, the fourteen extant 16th and 17th century carpets are sometimes referred to as "Norwich carpets".
 These works are either adaptations of Anatolian or Indo-Persian designs, or employ Elizabethan-Jacobean scrolling vines and blossoms; all but one are dated or bear a coat of arms.
 Like the French, English weavers used the symmetrical knot.
 There are documented and surviving examples of carpets from three 18th-century manufactories: Exeter (1756–1761, owned by Claude Passavant, 3 extant carpets), Moorfields (1752–1806, owned by Thomas Moore, 5 extant), and Axminster (1755–1835, owned by Thomas Whitty, numerous extant).

-Exeter and Moorfields were both staffed with renegade weavers from the French Savonnerie and, therefore, employ the weaving structure of that factory and Perrot-inspired designs.
+Exeter and Moorfields were both staffed with weavers from the French Savonnerie and, therefore, employ the weaving structure of that factory and Perrot-inspired designs.
 Neoclassical designer Robert Adam supplied designs for both Moorfields and Axminster carpets based on Roman floor mosaics and coffered ceilings.
 Some of the most well-known rugs of his design were made for Syon House, Osterley House, Harewood House, Saltram House, and Newby Hall.